Skip to Main Content

 Please contact the DC administrators if you have any questions or encounter any problems.

-If an author has multiple files to upload, the Library is happy to upload content on the author’s behalf.
+Authors with multiple files to upload can request to have the the Library upload content on their behalf.
 Please follow these steps:

 1. Send an email to Digital Collections team at dct@suffolk.edu indicating interest in having works uploaded.

-2. For unpublished works, authors will need to supply information about the works and copies of the digital files. (ie. Presentations, conference papers, teaching materials)
+2. Unpublished works: Authors will need to supply information about the works and copies of the digital files.
+This types of content could include: working papers, presentations, conference papers, and teaching materials.

 • author, titles, dates, publisher, copyright information, and the digital files for all works to be uploaded.